Misuzulu Sinqobile: Legal dispute

 On 21 May 2021, Princess Ntandoyenkosi and Princess Ntombizosuthu headed back to court in a bid to interdict the coronation of Misuzulu.
 In particular, the court papers sought an order interdicting the Premier of KwaZulu-Natal from taking any steps which would formally recognise Misuzulu as king of the Zulu nation, or alternatively, interdicting President Cyril Ramaphosa from issuing the certificate of recognition to Misuzulu.
 In terms of section 9(2)(b) of South Africa's Traditional Leadership and Governance Framework Act, official recognition of a king or queen must be done by way of issuing a presidential certificate of recognition and publication of the recognition in the Government Gazette.

 The Pietermaritzburg High Court agreed to adjourn the matter to allow for the princesses to consolidate it with the earlier court application which contested the validity of the late King Goodwill Zwelithini's will.
 The High Court's order required that the parties file additional court papers in both matters by 18 June 2021.
 By that time it was unclear whether the Zulu Royal Family would continue with the coronation despite the matter being before the courts.

 On 2 March 2022, the High Court dismissed the challenge to Misuzulu's succession to the throne allowing the coronation to go ahead.
 Presiding judge, Isaac Madondo, said, "There was no dispute...
 No grievances were lodged, and no-one else is laying claim to the throne."
 While the case regarding the alleged signature forgery of the late King Goodwill Zwelithini's will was set to continue, the judge stated that regardless of what was in a will, the matter of choosing new Zulu leadership was the prerogative of the Zulu Royal Family using Zulu customary laws and traditions.
 He said that in accordance to those laws, the great wife, being royalty herself, is the king's heir, and that the authenticity of her will is not being contested.
 On 16 March President Ramaphosa issued the certificate of recognition of Misuzulu as King of AmaZulu.

-On 4 August 2022, news emerged that the King's coronation would be set to take place on the 20th of August 2022 despite members of The Zulu Royal Family challenging the coronation of Misuzulu via the Supreme Court of Appeal.
+On 4 August 2022, news emerged that the King's coronation would be set to take place on the 20th of August 2022 despite members of the Zulu royal family challenging the coronation of Misuzulu via the Supreme Court of Appeal.

+Controversies

+In August 2025, the king faced a backlash after his advisers proposed that each Zulu pay R10 a month towards the funding of the Zulu nation, arguing that this would reduce dependence on government, which provides R86.1 million annually.
+The king distanced himself from this proposal.